pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 #### Why necessary: Solution

+The solution is `rbs subtract`.
-`rbs subtract` removes duplicate definitions from RBS files.
+`rbs subtract` removes duplication from RBS files.
 So you can use it for auto-generated files.

 This tool is especially useful when you develop a large application.

-In this case, `subtracted.rbs` has no `foo` method definition.
+In this example, it removes `foo` method definition from `subtracted.rbs`.
 So it does not raise the error when you use hand-written.rbs and subtracted.rbs together.

 #### example workflow